Skip to main content

 Setter-based approach

 The setter-based approach requires a class to provide a default constructor with no arguments.
 The corresponding methods are looked up by name and must adhere to the JavaBeans Spec naming convention, meaning setXX and getXX/isXX methods for property XX.
-A JavaBean can have additional getters corresponding to computed properties, but it is required that all setters have a corresponding getter.
+A JavaBean can have additional getters corresponding to computed properties, but it's required that all setters have a corresponding getter.

 Example